bwalia/wslproxy/QA/README-api-test-guide.md

 ### Test 1: Health Check API test
 - **Description**: Verify the health check API and validate the outputs.

+### Test 2: Login API
+- **Description**: Ensure the login API is secure by testing it with different credential combinations.

-### Test 2: Access Authentication
+### Test 3: Access Authentication
 - **Description**: Ensure APIs have no broken authentication by testing various access token inputs.

-### Test 3: Client IP Match Rules
-- **Description**: Verify client IP-based rules with valid and invalid Client IP and country input combinations.

 ### Test 4: Host Override
 - **Description**: Verify that the request is overriding the proxy host by examining the response headers.

-### Test 5: Login API
+### Test 5: Client IP Match Rules
-- **Description**: Ensure the login API is secure by testing it with different credential combinations.
+- **Description**: Verify client IP-based rules with valid and invalid Client IP and country input combinations.

 ### Test 6: Path-Based Rules
 - **Description**: Verify path match rules with valid and invalid test scenarios based on path match conditions (i) starts_with, (ii) ends_with, (iii) equals.

-### Test 7: Priority-Based Rules
+### Test 7: Priority test for multi rules
 - **Description**: Verify that higher-priority rules take precedence over lower-priority rules.

 ### Test 8: Redirection-Based Rules